GovTechSG/seed-documentation/support/troubleshooting-issues.md

 Follow these steps to diagnose the issue:

    **Verify the following:**
-   1. The Cloudflare WARP client is connected and enrolled in the `gccgovsg` organisation (refer to this guide).
+   1. The Cloudflare WARP client is connected and enrolled in the `gccgovsg` organisation (refer to [this guide](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues?id=receiving-notifications-on-desktop-and-email-for-misconfigurations-on-seed-device&product=security%20suite%20for%20engineering%20endpoint%20devices%20(seed)).
-   2. The Tanium Client is installed and running on your device (refer to this guide).
+   2. The Tanium Client is installed and running on your device (refer to [this guide](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues?id=tanium-issues&product=security%20suite%20for%20engineering%20endpoint%20devices%20(seed)).
-   3. Your operating system meets the prerequisites.
+   3. Your operating system meets the [prerequisites](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites).
-   4. Check the SEED dashboard to confirm the reason access to certain resources is restricted, and perform any remediation steps if required.
+   4. Check the [SEED dashboard](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites) to confirm the reason access to certain resources is restricted, and perform any remediation steps if required.
-   5. Sync the latest device posture using this guide (*to be created by Huda in step 10 below*).
+   5. Sync the latest device posture using [this guide](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues?id=how-to-sync-the-latest-device-posture&product=security%20suite%20for%20engineering%20endpoint%20devices%20(seed))
    6. Retry access:
       a.
 Wait at least 15 minutes before trying again.
       b.
 If access still fails, try using an incognito window.